mchmarny/github-activity-counter/README.md

 ## Why

-* Getting true GitHub activity is more nuanced than it would first appear (e.g. PR comments by author vs who committed it, which may be result of CI tool)
+* Getting true GitHub activity is more nuanced than it would first appear (e.g. PR comments by author can be different from who committed that PR, i.e. CI pipeline)
-* GitHub build-in tools and APIs don't expose data in an easy to query format (e.g. try query for user associated org grouped by monthly activity)
+* GitHub's own build-in tools and APIs don't expose data in an easy to query format (e.g. can't query for user associated with an org in specific time window)
-* Most readily available SDKs/libraries address only data retrieval, and often have a lot of dependencies
+* Most readily available SDKs/libraries address only the data retrieval (also have often many dependencies)

 ## Supported Event Types